arangodb/docs/3.6/programs-web-interface-cluster.md

 Functions:

 - Move Shard Leader: Click on a leader database of a shard server will open a move shard dialog.
-Shards can be transferred to all available databas servers, except the leading database server or an available follower.
+Shards can be transferred to all available databas servers, except the leading DB-Server or an available follower.
 - Move Shard Follower: Click on a follower database of a shard will open a move shard dialog.
-Shards can be transferred to all available databas servers, except the leading database server or an available follower.
+Shards can be transferred to all available databas servers, except the leading DB-Server or an available follower.
-- Rebalance Shards: A new database server will not have any shards.
-With the rebalance functionality the cluster will start to rebalance shards including empty database servers.
+- Rebalance Shards: A new DB-Server will not have any shards.
+With the rebalance functionality the cluster will start to rebalance shards including empty DB-Servers.

 Information (collection):